Superhero film: 2019–present

+In 2020, Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn) and Bloodshot received limited theatrical releases due to the COVID-19 pandemic despite Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn) received positive reviews and Bloodshot received negative reviews.
+Despite being released during the COVID-19, The Old Guard was released on Netflix to positive reviews while the DCEU's Wonder Woman 1984 was released to mixed reviews from critics and audiences worldwide.
+In the middle of the COVID-19 pandemic, 20th Century Fox's X-Men movie The New Mutants was released to negative reviews and was a box office flop, marking the end of the X-Men film series.

 The Suicide Squad was released in August but was a box office disappointment despite receiving positive reviews.
 The poor performance was attributed to the disruption of cinema during the COVID-19 pandemic (particularly the Delta variant) and confusion from the general audience on whether the film was a sequel, reboot, or remake.
 Meanwhile, Marvel's Shang-Chi and the Legend of the Ten Rings broke Labor Day records, while similar successes were seen in Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage.
 Despite mediocre reviews and the first rotten rating for an MCU film on Rotten Tomatoes, Eternals opened to moderate success at the box office.

 Spider-Man: No Way Home was released in December 2021, and became the highest-grossing film of 2021, the highest-grossing film of all time, the third-highest-grossing film in the United States and Canada, the highest-grossing Spider-Man film, and the highest-grossing film produced by Sony.
 It also became the first film to gross over $1 billion since Star Wars: The Rise of Skywalker, mainly due to the COVID-19 pandemic, as well as the highest-grossing film not to be released in China (one of the world's biggest box office markets).